Smothers Brothers: Later career and retirement

 They appeared in the documentary The Aristocrats in 2005, and had separate cameos in the 2009 film The Informant!
 In December 2009, the duo guest starred in a 21st-season episode of The Simpsons that also featured Cooper, Peyton, and Eli Manning.

 After more than 51 years of touring, the Smothers Brothers officially announced their retirement from touring during their final performance at the Orleans Hotel and Casino in Las Vegas, Nevada, on Sunday May 16, 2010.
 The affair was kept low key with some family members and friends in attendance.

 On July 22, 2019, the Smothers Brothers made their first official appearance together in almost a decade at a charity event held at McCurdy's Comedy Theater in Sarasota, Florida.
 Though not a proper performance, they spoke about their careers and answered audience questions.
 The duo donated much of their archives and artifacts from their career to the National Comedy Center a week later and appeared at the Chautauqua Institution to discuss the 50th anniversary of the cancellation of The Smothers Brothers Comedy Hour.

 The Smothers Brothers made several appearances in 2022.
 On the December 11, 2022, episode of CBS News Sunday Morning, the brothers announced that they would be going on tour in 2023.
+However, the tour was cancelled and Tom Smothers announced in July 2023 that he was diagnosed with stage 2 lung cancer.
+He died on December 26, 2023, at the age of 86.

-Tom Smothers, along with his wife Marcy Carriker, operates the Remick Ridge Vineyards (Remick was the maiden name of Smothers' mother) in Sonoma County, California.
+Tom Smothers, along with his wife Marcy Carriker, operated the Remick Ridge Vineyards (Remick was the maiden name of Smothers' mother) in Sonoma County, California.

 Awards

 In 2003, the brothers were awarded the George Carlin Freedom of Expression Award from the Video Software Dealers' Association.
 The award was in recognition of the brothers' "extraordinary comic gifts and their unfailing support of the First Amendment".
 In the same year, they both received Honorary Doctorate Degrees from San Jose State University.
 The Boston Comedy Festival presented a Lifetime Achievement Award to the brothers in 2008.

 In September 2008, during the 60th Primetime Emmy Awards, Tommy Smothers, a lead writer of The Smothers Brothers Comedy Hour, was belatedly awarded a 1968 Emmy for Outstanding Writing in a Comedic Series.
 The award was presented to him by Steve Martin, one of the show's original writers.
 In 1968, Tommy Smothers had refused to let his name be on the list of writers nominated for the Emmy because he felt his name was too controversial, and thus when the writing staff won he was the only member not to receive the award.

-The Smothers Brothers were inducted into the Television Academy Hall of Fame in 2010.
+The Smothers Brothers were given a star on the Hollywood Walk of Fame in 1989, and were inducted into the Television Academy Hall of Fame in 2010.

 On June 18, 2022, the Smothers Brothers received the Johnny Carson Comedy Legend Award at the conclusion of the Great American Comedy Festival in Norfolk, Nebraska.